Table of Contents

 Gradient boosted trees

 Gradient boosted trees is a technique that falls under the ‘boosting’ class of ensemble models.
-Boosted regression trees combine many shallow decision trees (high bias) through a sequential algorithm to provide better predictive performance.
+Boosted trees combine many shallow decision trees (high bias) through a sequential algorithm to minimize a chosen loss function.

 Tuning parameters of interest: